craig-petch/lrw-udd-api/documentation.md

 `GET /student?trashed=1&query={"DELETED_AT": {"$gte": "2016-01-01 00:00"}}`

-### Permanent Deletions

-In order to permanently delete a model (remove it from the database), use the `force` query parameter:

-`DELETE /student/:id?force=1`

-If your model has previously been soft deleted, you would need to combine this with the `trashed` query parameter, otherwise it will not be found:

-`DELETE /student/:id?force=1&trashed=1`

 To restore a model, send a PATCH request to update the model and set the `deleted` field to null.
 It is *not* compulsory to remove the DELETED_AT field in case you wish to keep this field for analytical purposes.

 ```